quicwg/base-drafts/draft-ietf-quic-recovery.md

 timeout period.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedCryptoData().
-On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto timeout and set a timer for this period.
+On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto handshake timeout and set a timer for this period.

 When CRYPTO frames are outstanding, the TLP and RTO timers are not active unless the CRYPTO frames were sent at 1-RTT encryption.